Communist Party of Cuba: Ideology

-The party is officially a Marxist–Leninist party that is dedicated to the establishment of communism.
-Since the Cuban Revolution, the party has also followed the doctrines of Castroism (the ideology of Fidel Castro, including some elements of social conservatism and inspiration from José Martí) and Guevarism.
+The PCC is officially a Marxist–Leninist party that is dedicated to the establishment of a communist society.
+Since the Cuban Revolution, the party has also followed the doctrines of Castroism (the ideology of Fidel Castro, including inspiration from José Martí) and Guevarism.

 Economy

+After the Cuban Revolution, the Party nationalized nearly all private enterprises, establishing a state socialist command economy.
+Historically, the party has more reluctant in engaging in market reforms than communist parties leading other Marxist–Leninist states, but it has been pressured to accept some market measures since the dissolution of the Soviet Union and the resultant loss of economic subsidies.

+Raúl Castro, after becoming the leader of the party, campaigned to "renew" Cuba's socialist economy through the establishment of a mixed economy based on an expansion of worker-owned cooperatives and small privately-owned businesses, and partial devolution of economic planning to local governments.
+Some state enterprises have been denationalized and converted into worker co-ops in this process, wherein "[b]usinesses that since 1968 had been run by the government are now being turned over to their former state employees, to be managed by the worker-owners of these businesses."

-The party has been more reluctant in engaging in market reforms, though it has been forced to accept some market measures in its economy due to the dissolution of the Soviet Union and the resultant loss of economic subsidies.
-Raúl Castro, after becoming the leader of the party, campaigned to "renew" Cuba's socialist economy through incorporating new exchange and distribution systems that have been traditionally seen as "market" oriented.
-This has led to some speculation that Cuba may transition towards a model more similar to a socialist market economy like that of China or a socialist-oriented market economy like that of Vietnam.
-Private property and the need for foreign investment were recognized in the new constitution promulgated in 2019.
+There has been some speculation that Cuba may ultimately transition towards a model more similar to a China's "socialist market economy" or Vietnam's "socialist-oriented market economy."
+Private property and foreign direct investment were recognized as legitimate economic activities in the new constitution approved via a popular referendum in 2019, along these lines.

 Foreign relations

-The Communist Party of Cuba has often pursued an interventionist foreign policy, actively assisting left-wing revolutionary movements and governments abroad, including the ELN in Colombia, the FMLN in El Salvador, the Sandinistas in Nicaragua, and Maurice Bishop's New Jewel Movement in Grenada.
+The Communist Party of Cuba has often pursued an interventionist foreign policy to aid left-wing revolutionary movements and governments abroad, including the ELN in Colombia, the FMLN in El Salvador, the Sandinistas in Nicaragua, and Maurice Bishop's New Jewel Movement in Grenada.
 The party's most significant international role was in the civil war in Angola, where Cuba directed a joint Angolan/Soviet/Cuban force in the Battle of Cuito Cuanavale.
-More recently, the party has sought to support Pink Tide leaders across Latin America, such as Hugo Chávez and later Nicolás Maduro in Venezuela and Evo Morales in Bolivia.
+More recently, the party has sought to support Pink Tide leaders across Latin America, such as Hugo Chávez and Nicolás Maduro in Venezuela and Evo Morales in Bolivia.

 Medical diplomacy has also been a prominent feature of the Party's foreign policy.
 The party maintains a policy of sending thousands of Cuban doctors, agricultural technicians, and other professionals to other countries throughout the developing world.
 The party also supports Latin American integration.

+The Party expresses opposition to US imperialism and the United States embargo against Cuba.